Pvt. Frank W. Gyovai

 Frank was inducted into the U. S. Army on January 8, 1941.
 He was sent to Fort Knox, Kentucky, for basic training and assigned to the 19th Ordnance Battalion.
 During this time he attended school and qualified as a tank mechanic.

 Frank and the other members of 19th Ordnance trained on the tanks of the 192nd Tank Battalion.
 During August 1941, Company A, 19th Ordnance Battalion was designated 17th Ordnance Company.
 In the late summer, his company received orders that they were being sent overseas.
-The company traveled west to San Francisco and then were taken to Angel Island.
-There, they received inoculations for overseas duty.
+The company traveled west to San Francisco and arrived on September 5.
+They were taken to Angel Island on the ferry, the U.S.A.T General Frank M. Coxe, where they received inoculations for overseas duty.
+Men with medical conditions were replaced.

-Arriving in the Philippine Islands on September 28th, 17th Ordnance prepared itself to work on the tanks of the 1st Provisional Tank Group.
-With the arrival of the 192nd Tank Battalion in November 1941, the was officially activated.
+Arriving in the Philippine Islands on September 28, 17th Ordnance prepared itself to work on the tanks of the 1st Provisional Tank Group.
+With the arrival of the 192nd Tank Battalion in November 1941, the unit was officially activated.

 On December 8, 1941, Frank with his company watched the Japanese attack on Clark Airfield from Ft.
 Stotsenburg.
 For the next four months, the 17th Ordnance serviced the tanks and kept them running.
-Frank was qualified as a tracked vehicle mechanic.
+Each day they saw Japanese planes fly overhead and lived through the bombings.
+During the Battle of Bataan, the company was headquartered in an abandoned ordnance depot building.

 Frank was involved in the recovery of a tank of C Company, 192nd Tank Battalion that had been knocked out during the Battle of the Pockets.
 The crew of the tank had been suffocated by the Japanese who filled the tank with dirt.
 When the tank was at kilometer post 168, Frank went into the tank and removed the bodies of the crew.